hyperjumptech/monika/docs/src/pages/tutorial/run-using-opsgenie-notification.md

 ## Integrate Monika with Opsgenie

-**Monika** is an open-source and free synthetic monitoring command-line application.
-The name Monika stands for “**Moni**toring Ber**ka**la”, which means “periodic monitoring” in the Indonesian language.

-With Monika, you can add as many websites as you want to monitor.
-You can monitor several conditions such as service outages or slow services.
-Also, you can configure Monika to send notifications of the incidents on your services through your favorite communication tools like [SMTP mail](https://medium.com/hyperjump-tech/get-notified-by-e-mail-when-your-website-is-down-using-monika-a-guide-to-smtp-notification-channel-91dfcbed2bf8), [WhatsApp](https://medium.com/hyperjump-tech/get-monika-notifications-to-your-whatsapp-using-monika-whatsapp-notifier-78a83560c04c) (**it’s free!**), [Microsoft Teams](https://medium.com/hyperjump-tech/integrate-monika-with-microsoft-teams-get-notifications-straight-to-your-channels-using-incoming-3292147d6758), [Slack](https://medium.com/hyperjump-tech/integrate-monika-with-your-slack-channels-to-receive-monika-notifications-using-incoming-webhook-9ed13e5a910e), and many more.

-There are many ways to install Monika, from Node Package Manager (NPM), [downloading binaries from the Monika release page](https://medium.com/hyperjump-tech/install-and-run-monika-in-linux-without-package-managers-9b019571bf38), to package managers such as [Homebrew](https://medium.com/hyperjump-tech/install-monika-in-macos-using-homebrew-875265f8ded6) or [Snapcraft](https://medium.com/hyperjump-tech/install-monika-on-linux-using-snapcraft-2ecff9dd98ac).

 Now that we have our API Key from Opsgenie, it’s time to create a Monika configuration called `monika.yml`

 ```